Hoboken Lecture 2018 - Being a Beast

 About the Lecture

-In his lecture, Charles Foster looks at the extent to which it is possible for humans to enter the experiential worlds of non-human species, and hence the extent to which it is possible to know anything outside one’s own head.
+In his lecture, Charles Foster looked at the extent to which it is possible for humans to enter the experiential worlds of non-human species, and hence the extent to which it is possible to know anything outside one’s own head.
 Charles Foster approached this question by an elaborate piece of zoological method-acting – by trying to live as nearly as possible as a badger (under the ground and in the dense woods of mid-Wales, as an urban fox (prowling around the dustbins of the East End of London), as an otter (in the rivers of Exmoor), as a red deer (on the mountains of the Scottish West Highlands and of upland Devon), and as a swift (in the air between Oxford and West Africa).
 His conclusions are strange, tentative, and aim to inform the age-old question: ‘How best can we thrive as human beings?’

 The book that resulted from his experiment (‘Being a Beast ’ [’Leven als een beest’]) is a New York Times Bestseller, won an Ig Nobel Prize, and is the subject of a forthcoming feature film from Sovereign Films.